 The answer, I believe, is somewhere in the moderate middle, as most answers tend to be.

 Essentialism is the art of discerning between external noise and internal voice.
 The movement has become popularized recently because of Greg McKeown’s book, Essentialism, but this simple concept is as old as time.
-It’s the identification, and then the continual choice, of living with only what is essential.
+It’s the identification, and then the continual choice, of living with only what is essential to meeting our goals and being and feeling our best.
 To our ancestors who didn’t have the choice of more, this was just normal life.
 We’ve gradually lost this kind of common-sense, simple-living approach in our “more and faster” society.

 And so we can adapt Essentialism to mean what is only essential to us, personally.
 It isn't a trend, it isn't a dictated style, it's what makes us feel our best, inspires us, and keeps us healthy.
 No more and no less.
 And that will be different for everyone.